Jordan Eberle Game Preview: Kraken vs. Canucks

 Eberle Season Stats Insights

-- Eberle has a goal in one of his 15 games playedthis season, but has yet to post a multi-goal effort.
+- In three of 18 games this year, Eberle has scored a goal, but there are no multi-goal efforts on his ledger.

-- In five of 15 games this year, Eberle has recorded a point, and in one of those games he came away with multiple points.
+- Eberle has registered a point in a game eight times this season over 18 games played, with multiple points in two games.

-- Eberle has yet to record a multi-assist game this season despite registering one in five of 15 games played.
+- In seven of 18 games this season, Eberle has had an assist, including one match with at least two.

-- Eberle's odds on his point total prop carry an implied probability of 50% that he goes over.
+- The implied probability is 51.2% that Eberle hits the over on his points over/under based on the odds.

-- Given his moneyline odds, Eberle has an implied probability of 35.7% of going over his assist prop bet.
+- The implied probability of Eberle going over his assist prop bet, based on the odds, is 36.4%.

 Sign up for Underdog fantasy today.